Zum Inhalt springen

 Drying

-• Never wring or twist the fabric
+• Never wring or twist any natural fibers

 • Roll in a clean towel to remove excess water